-Stage 1 students acting as park rangers on a bushwalk in Field of Mars Reserve, learning how to care for nature and animal habitats
+Stage 1 students acting as park rangers on a bushwalk in Field of Mars Reserve, learning how to care for nature and animal habitats.

-Ranger for a day | Stage 1 HSIE geography excursion
+Ranger for a day | Stage 1 | English excursion | Field of Mars EEC

 Program overview